Online Reputation Management Services Explained

 ORM and SERM (search engine reputation management — shaping the first page of brand search results) services typically cover a mix of the following:

-• Reputation audit — mapping current brand search results and review ratings to find what hurts you.
+- Reputation audit — mapping current brand search results and review ratings to find what hurts you, which negative pages rank, and where you have no presence at all.

-• Search displacement — building positive, relevant content so outdated negatives drop off the visible first page.
+- Search displacement — building positive, relevant content so outdated negatives drop off the visible first page where most people never scroll past.

-• Ongoing monitoring — tracking the brand query and responding to new mentions.
+- Ongoing monitoring — tracking the brand query and responding to new mentions before they harden into a ranking negative.

 Which platforms do these services cover?